Otterdays/GAME-Voxel-Arena/documents/ARCHITECTURE.md

 -   **`src/physics.js`**: Handles collision detection between the player and structures.
 -   **`src/character.js`**: Defines the procedural "bean" character model, created by combining a `CylinderGeometry` and two `SphereGeometry` objects.
 -   **`src/avatar.js`**: Handles the logic for the avatar editor, including creating a new Three.js scene and rendering the player model.
+-   **`src/customComponents.js`**: Custom UI components (CustomDropdown, CustomSlider) that match the game's aesthetic and work properly with the custom cursor system.

 ## Game Flow and Menu Navigation